maliknandini/Detecting-Cancer-in-Gigapixel-Pathology-Images/README.md

 Finally, divide the data into train, test and val, define an evaluation metric suitable for the problem, and evaluate results by visualising them on a heatmap.

+## Challenges and Approaches that did not work

+- Using patches from just one slide gave very little information.
+- Using patches from all slides made the data more imbalanced than it already was because a lot of the patches were just empty.
+- A shallow model was not able to detect subtle differences between cancer and non-cancer regions.
+- Using just recall or accuracy as success metrics: makes the model either predict all as cancer or none, because of the tremendous imbalance.
+- Using a deep architecture with pre-defined weights (ImageNet in particular: does not work for pathology images)

-Link to full video despcription of the project with code explanation: https://www.youtube.com/watch?v=8QrkNKpMl9o&t=25s
+Link to full video description of the project with code explanation: https://www.youtube.com/watch?v=8QrkNKpMl9o&t=25s